Prescription Crystal Meth – How Common Is Desoxyn Abuse?

 It would be rare that a doctor would prescribe Desoxyn to someone with pre-existing psychosis.
-When someone abuses the drug however, symptoms of their mood disorder can exacerbate.
+When someone abuses the drug, however, symptoms of their mood disorder can exacerbate.
 For someone who has bipolar disorder, it can cause more mixed/manic episodes.
 There should be adequate screening when someone is prescribed this type of drug.
 This should include the psychiatric history, family history, and the depressive nature of the patient.

 Stimulants can cause the onset of psychotic or manic symptoms in children and adolescents.
-They would not have had a prior history of a psychotic illness but can start to experience symptoms.
+They would not have had a prior history of psychotic illness but can start to experience symptoms.
 These include hallucination, mania, or delusional thoughts.

 Desoxyn can cause aggression and hostility in children and adolescents who are taking it for ADHD.
-There is no evidence that would indicate stimulants cause aggression and hostility, it seems to be a symptoms for some.
+There is no evidence that would indicate stimulants cause aggression and hostility, it seems to be a symptom for some.